ikarus-project/ikarus/docs/website/theory/theoryGrid.md

 ![img.png](images/sampleProblemGrid.png)

 ## Grid
 The grid is a collection of grid entities.
-In the example above, the grid consists of four surfaces, ten edges and eight vertices, i.e. it consists of 22 grid entities.
+In the example above, the grid consists of three surfaces, ten edges and eight vertices, i.e. it consists of 21 grid entities.
 Since it is some work to construct all these quantities and their relations, there is the [grid factory](theoryGrid.md#grid-factory) which does this job.